Berserk-Games/Tabletop-Simulator-API/docs/events.md

 **Global Script**

-Called when a saved game (and all Objects it contains) have finished loading.
+Called when a saved game (and all Objects it contains) has finished loading.
 This includes manually loaded games/saves, as well as when a user rewinds.

 **Object Script**